rinaxosman/neural_ir_system/README.md

 | MAP@100    | 0.61009           | 0.9743           |
 | P@10       | 0.066             | 0.1073           |

-USE outperformed BERT on both metrics.
-While BERT is more powerful on large datasets and fine-tuning tasks, USE provides faster inference and betterssemantic matching for smaller retrieval problems like SciFact.
+USE outperformed BERT on both MAP and P@10.
+Even though BERT is stronger in some large scale or fine tuned settings, USE had faster results and better semantic matching on this task.

 ---